python-geeks/Automation-scripts/llm_quiz_generator/README.md

 ```
 python quiz_generator.py
 ```
-This will extract the text from the PDFs, generate multiple-choice questions (MCQs) using the language model, and save the output in a text file named `generated_mcq_quiz.txt`.
+This will extract the text from the PDFs, generate multiple-choice questions (MCQs) using the language model, and save the output the folder named `Source`.